Ensuring Access to Food Resources for Students Experiencing Homelessness

 Developed by: Kelsey Boone, Senior Child Nutrition Policy Analyst, Food Research & Action Center, kboone@frac.org

 A permanent, nationwide Summer EBT program was established in December of 2022 through the Consolidated Appropriations Act.
 The program begins in the Summer of 2024 and continues in subsequent years.
-All states and territories who run a nutrition assistance program, as well as Tribal organizations that participate in the Women, Infants, and Children program can participate.
+All states and territories that run a nutrition assistance program, as well as Tribal organizations that participate in the Women, Infants, and Children program can participate.
+For more information on state participation in Summer EBT for 2025 see here.

 Program structure